DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 What this model can't answer

-The federation can't model how Moscow decides when to release more of what it has, and it can't see whether the 150-or-so officials in the coalition talk to each other about their shared exposure.
-Both questions have been carried as open every turn.
+The federation can't model how Moscow decides when to release the next tranche of what it has.
+It can't see whether the ~150 officials in the coalition talk to each other about their shared exposure.
+And it can't resolve whether the coalition's defensive value persists when the federal government is no longer the only game in town.
+All three questions stayed open through turn 10.

 Read next